Robert Jacomb-Hood: 1883–1900: Later work and death

 On 7 March 1883, Jacomb-Hood was invited to join the LB&SCR's board of directors as a replacement for the retiring Sir Arthur Otway; in the seventeen years between his appointment to the board and his death, he spent most of his time working on the LB&SCR's business.
 His early work as a director involved the restructuring of the engineering department at the railway and assisting on individual projects such as Newhaven Harbour railway station.
+In 1886, he gave up the seats he held on the boards of the Alabama Great Southern Railway Company and the Sydney and Louisburg Railway, ending his involvement in engineering in the Americas that he had held since 1872.